opnfv/fds/docs/scenarios/os-odl_l2-fdio-noha/scenario.description.rst

 Limitations, Issues and Workarounds
 ===================================

-For specific information on limitations and issues, please refer to the APEX installer release notes.
+For specific information on limitations and issues, please refer to the FastDataStacks (FDS) release notes.

 References
 ==========